STSButler/JavaScript/README.md

 # JavaScript
 <h1>JavaScript Projects</h1>
 <p>
-This repository focuses on HTML, JavaScript and explanation.
+This repository focuses on interactive HTML examples, JavaScript and explanation.
 </p>
-<h2>JSTopics</h2>
+<h2>JSClasses</h2>
 <p>
-The first project, JSTopics, includes HTML, JavaScript and explanation of techniques including template literals, template literals with expressions, promises, closures, arrow functions, rest parameters, strict mode, imports, modules and the combination of rest parameters with arrow functions.
+This project covers JavaScript class implementation, inheritance, getters, setters, how to define dynamic read-only properties and static methods.
+JavaScript classes are templates for JavaScript objects.
+Classes are part of ES6.
 </p>